inji/mimoto/api-test/README.md

 ## License

-This project is licensed under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) and [MIT License](https://mit-license.org/)
+This project is licensed under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/)